 This graduate degree program meets the criteria for the NSF-funded CyberCorps® Scholarship for Service Program (SFS).
-U.S. citizens who are accepted may be eligible for a full scholarship and stipend from the federal government.
-View the SFS Alumni Profiles.
+Upon admission to the INI, U.S. citizens may be eligible for a full scholarship and stipend from the federal government.

 Looking for the MSISTM?
 You have found the right place.
 The MSIS was previously called the Master of Science in Information Security Technology and Management, or MSISTM.
 The program now goes by the shorter name, as of the 2014 fall semester.

 Assistant Research Professor